univention/ucsschool-id-connector/docs/source/admin.rst

     $ univention-app install ucsschool-kelvin-rest-api

-To allow the *UCS\@school ID Connector* app to access the APIs it needs an authorized user account.
+To allow the |iIDC| app to access the APIs it needs an authorized user account.
 By default the Administrator account is the only authorized user.
-To add a dedicated Kelvin API user for the UCS\@school ID-Connector consult the `Kelvin documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/>`_ on how to do that.
+To add a dedicated Kelvin API user for the |UAS| ID-Connector consult the `Kelvin documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/>`_ on how to do that.